-We have audited the accompanying balance sheet of Omnitek Engineering Corp. (the "Company") as of December 31, 2023, the related Statement of operations, changes in stockholders' deficit and cash flow, for the year ended December 31, 2023, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statement present fairly, in all material respects, the financial position of the Company as of December 31, 2023, and the result of its operations and its cash flow for the year ended December 31, 2023, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of Omnitek Engineering Corp. (the "Company") as of December 31, 2024 and 2023, the related Statement of Operations, Statement of Stockholders' Deficit and Statement of Cash Flows, for each of the two years in the period ended December 31, 2024, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2024 and 2023, and the result of its operations and its cash flow for each of the two years in the period ended December 31, 2024, in conformity with accounting principles generally accepted in the United States of America.